 Use the medically-needy deductible if:

 Or use both.
 The pathways are parallel.
-A senior at $2,000/month can be enrolled in Senior Buy-In AND maintain a six-month deductible to access full Standard.
+A senior whose income sits between the FPL thresholds above can be enrolled in Senior Buy-In AND maintain a six-month deductible to access full Standard.
 Buy-In covers Medicare; the deductible-met Standard covers the gap.

 Spend-Down Versus CommonHealth: One-Time Versus Recurring